astronomer/docs/software/deploy-rollbacks.md

 - Your Deployment must be on Astro Runtime 5 (Airflow 2.3) or later.
 Rolling back to any version before Astro Runtime 5 is not supported.
 - Your Deployment must be configured to use image or DAG-only deploys.
 Rollbacks are not supported for NFS deploys and Git sync deploys.
 - Your Software installation must have `global.dagOnlyDeployment.enabled=True`
-- Your Software installation must have `enableUpdateDeploymentImageEndpoint: true`

 ## Configure deploy rollbacks

-To enable deploy rollbacks, you must have them enabled for your entire installation.
-This configuration allows individual Deployment users with sufficient permissions can choose to enable them in specific Deployments.
+To use deploy rollbacks, you must have them enabled for your entire installation.
+This configuration allows individual Deployment users with sufficient permissions to optionally enable them in specific Deployments.

 Configure the following values in your `values.yaml` file:
   ```yaml